Skip to content

 Tip

-SAM3 is open source—you can run it locally on a GPU or use it via API.
-We use fal.ai for the heavy lifting: a 30-second clip processes in about 2 minutes, costing roughly $0.15-0.30 depending on resolution.
+SAM3 is open source—you can run it locally on a GPU or call it via API.
+We use fal.ai's hosted API to avoid running inference locally.
+Wall-clock latency: ~2 minutes for a 30-second clip at 30fps (varies with queueing and resolution).
+Cost: roughly $0.15-0.30 per 30-second clip at 720p-1080p.

 Implementation Details